 Faculty who teach in two accredited planning programs:

-If Faculty A teaches 4 credit hours in the accredited bachelor’s program and 12 credit hours in the accredited master’s programs, then Faculty A’s teaching FTE would be as follows:
+If Faculty member teaches 4 credit hours in the accredited bachelor’s program and 12 credit hours in the accredited master’s programs, then Faculty member’s teaching FTE would be as follows:

 Accredited Bachelor’s = 4 / 16 credit hours = 0.25